 Getting a mesothelioma diagnosis requires many tests to confirm its existence and it can often be confused with lung cancer.
 The primary difference is the fluid buildup around the lungs (pleural effusion) or in the abdomen (ascites).
 This fluid would need to be tested for cancer cells, and then a biopsy would be needed for the doctor to confirm the presence of cancer.

 Railroad workers have some of the highest levels of mesothelioma cases across the U.S., depending largely on their job functions.
-Unfortunately, despite the changes in regulations to protect railroad workers, it's important for railroad workers to be aware of the current dangers.
-And if you have been a railroad worker in the past, it's important to be aware of your level of risk of developing an asbestos-related disease.
+Unfortunately, despite the changes in regulations to protect railroad workers, railroad workers need to be aware of the current dangers.
+And if you have been a railroad worker in the past, it’s important to be aware of your level of risk of developing an asbestos-related disease.

 Railroads were the most popular choice for transportation by the late 19th century, particularly as major cities became more industrialized.
 Railroads were used to deliver fuel, building supplies, agricultural products, food, and more.
 More and more railways continued to be constructed, and consequently, additional workers were hired to build them, manage them, and repair them.